Keyboard shortcuts

 • gg lint --json

 Use these outputs in agents and automation for reliable state checks and decisions.
-For full response schemas, see each skill’s reference.md.
+Use CLI help and the mdBook command pages for complete user-facing command documentation.

 Safety model (required behavior)